-The rear axle is an 8" Rod and is mounted in Trunnions fixed to the chassis, The front axle is made by joining together a 4" and a 31⁄2" Rod by means of a Coupling, and it also is mounted in Trunnions.
-The front and rear axle are connected by Sprocket Chain passing over 1" Sprockets.
+The rear axle is an 8" Rod and is mounted in Trunnions fixed to the chassis.
+The front axle is made by joining together a 4" and a 3\frac{1}{2}" Rod by means of a Coupling, and it also is mounted in Trunnions.
+The front and rear axles are connected by Sprocket Chain passing over 1" Sprockets.

-The brake lever of the Motor is extended by a 31⁄2" Strip fitted with a Bush Wheel.
-A 4" Rod 11 is held in the Bush Wheel.
-Reversing of the Motor is operated by a 5" Rod 12, which is pivotally attached to one of the Angle Girders 2 by a Coupling.
-The end of the Rod is fitted with a Swivel Bearing 13, which is connected to the reversing lever of the Motor by a 5" Rod 14 and an End Bearing.
+The brake lever of the Motor is extended by a 31⁄2" Strip fitted with a Bush Wheel, and a Rod 11 held in the Bush Wheel forms the control lever.
+Reversing of the Motor is operated by a 5" Rod 12, which is pivotally attached to the rear of the bonnet by a Coupling.
+The Coupling is mounted on a 3⁄4" Bolt, which is passed through the rear of the bonnet and carries four Washers and a nut to space the Coupling from the Flanged Plate.
+The end of the Rod is fitted with a Swivel Bearing 13, which is connected to the reversing lever of the Motor by a Rod 14 and an End Bearing.